-In view of the Coronavirus restrictions, the exhibition time was limited and the entries can be seen on-line by clicking here
+All the entries can be seen by clicking here

-Maureen Phillips, a member of our Drawing Group; Watercolour Plus! and Thursday Original groups, recently exhibited at the Guildford Model Engineering Society event.
+Maureen Phillips, a member of Group 1 & Group 2, exhibited at the Guildford Model Engineering Society event in 2019.
 Maureen says "The Society hold a yearly two day gala event, mostly engineering, of course, but we have a stand exhibiting other skills by members, woodwork, needlecraft, knitting, art, etc..
-This year (2019) I was voted into second place by a public vote for my acrylic painting - painted at Art Club, following the monthly theme of 'An Engine - Monochrome in Acrylics' - entitled "Wheels".
+This year I was voted into second place by a public vote for my acrylic painting - painted at Art Club, following the monthly theme of 'An Engine - Monochrome in Acrylics' - entitled "Wheels".

 Sue Pallot writes "While husband Chris was chatting to his pub acquaintances and showing them (on his mobile) my latest painting of a deer on the outside of our house, the village butcher asked him if I would consider painting an animal mural under his shopfront window - leaving me to decide on the design.

-Only being able to do it on Sundays when the shop was closed took me 4 weeks due to weather and how long I could sit on the ground."
+Only being able to do it on Sundays when the shop was closed, it took me 4 weeks to complete, partly due to the weather and how long I could sit on the ground!"

-In July 2018, Maggie Read took part in Sky Art Landscape Artist of the Year competition at Inverary, on Loch Fyne, as one of the Wildcard Artists - see photos below
+In July 2018, Maggie Read took part in Sky Art Landscape Artist of the Year competition at the wonderful location of Inverary, on Loch Fyne, as one of the Wildcard Artists - see photos below

-"I sent a digital photo of my painting some time in December and was notified of my pre-selection.
-This entailed taking it to the Mall Gallery on a particular day for further selection by a panel and surprisingly it got through and was hanging in the main gallery during the Exhibition.
+"I sent a digital photo of my painting in December 2017 and was notified of my pre-selection.
+This entailed taking it to the Mall Gallery for further selection by a panel and - surprisingly - it got through and was hung in the Main Gallery during the Exhibition.